dengking/Hardware/docs/CPU/Execution-of-instruction/Speculative/Branch-predictor/index.md

 ```

-- Without `std::sort(data, data + arraySize);`, the code runs in 11.54 seconds.
+1、Without `std::sort(data, data + arraySize);`, the code runs in 11.54 seconds.

-- With the sorted data, the code runs in 1.93 seconds.
+2、With the sorted data, the code runs in 1.93 seconds.

 ------